Non-integrated Special Education Projects

 Additional information may be requested based on the unique characteristics of the project.

-- The SFPD will transmit the information to the CDE Special Education Division (SED).
+- The SFPTSD will transmit the information to the CDE Special Education Division (SED).
 Follow-up discussions between CDE and the LEA may occur to clarify LEA responses and/or to request additional information.

-- The SFPD will notify the LEA in writing of CDE's opinion of the appropriateness of the non-integrated setting and/or the need for new or clarified information.
+- The SFPTSD will notify the LEA in writing of CDE's opinion of the appropriateness of the non-integrated setting and/or the need for new or clarified information.

 - Within 30 days of the receipt of the waiver request, the CDE will prepare a report for consideration by the Special Education Advisory Commission at the next regularly scheduled meeting.